perfsonar/docs/README.md

 ##Deploying Documentation to docs.perfsonar.net

 Simply push your changes to the master branch and the documentation will be published within 15 minutes to http://docs.perfsonar.net.
 This is handled by a script running on the hosting server that polls the git repository every 15 minutes and rebuilds the site if changes are detected.
+If you can't wait that long, simply run `deploy.sh` to deploy your changes.